 Your overall printing speed can be adjusted here.
-If no other speeds are determined in the later sections your printer will automatically default to this speed.
-This speed will be different, depending on what type of filament you are using.
+This setting will be overridden in certain parts of the print based upon your Advanced Speed Settings.
+If no speeds are determined in the advanced settings tab, your printer will default to this setting.